-Dr. Alex Adjei to Deliver CURE Distinguished Scholars Seminar on Thursday, June 13
+Dr. Alex Adjei Delivered CURE Distinguished Scholars Seminar on Thursday, June 13

-The NCI Center to Reduce Cancer Health Disparities is pleased to welcome Alex A. Adjei, MD, PhD, as the featured speaker for the next Continuing Umbrella of Research Experiences (CURE) Distinguished Scholars Seminar (DSS).
-The title of Dr. Adjei’s talk is “Successes and Challenges in Early Phase Drug Development for Cancer Therapy.”
+The NCI Center to Reduce Cancer Health Disparities was pleased to welcome Alex A. Adjei, MD, PhD, as the featured speaker for a Continuing Umbrella of Research Experiences (CURE) Distinguished Scholars Seminar (DSS).
+The title of Dr. Adjei’s talk was “Successes and Challenges in Early Phase Drug Development for Cancer Therapy."

 A former CURE scholar, Dr. Adjei was the recipient of one of the first CURE K01 awards in 1997.